mhkeller/layercake.graphics/src/content/examples/Calendar.md

 Another small multiple example that generates the full date range for that month and puts each month inside its own div.
-This includes some extra stuff calculating the CSS the `styles` object.
-You could also put this stuff in normal CSS, which is probably a better idea.
-We do it in the JavaScript here since having styles work with this examples site and the downloaded version needs a little more work 😳.